Plan Your Visit

 About Aberdeen

 Aberdeen is the largest municipality in Harford County, Maryland, situated 26 miles northeast of Baltimore at the northern end of the Upper Chesapeake Bay.
-Founded in 1853 as a port town, Aberdeen has grown into a vibrant community with a proud military heritage, a thriving downtown, and world-class sports facilities.
+Founded in 1892, Aberdeen has grown into a vibrant community with a proud military heritage, a thriving downtown, and world-class sports facilities.

 The city is home to Aberdeen Proving Ground, the U.S. Army's foremost technology and testing center established in 1917, and Ripken Stadium — the home of the Aberdeen IronBirds and The Ripken Experience baseball complex, named after hometown hero Cal Ripken Jr.